simtownai/simtown/README.md

 - (Szymon) give NPC's sense of time to prompt and add start time to the plan

-- (Szymon) if no response in listening to broadcast for 15sec, then end it

 - (Szymon) summarize long reflections

 - (Alex) newspaper on server